-Abba, Father God, bless us, our families and our friends.
-Fill us with the love and grace of Christ Jesus, so that our thoughts, words and deeds offer peace and love to everyone around us and bring glory to your holy name.
+Abba, Heavenly Father, bless us, our families and our friends.
+Fill us with the love and grace of Christ Jesus, so that our thoughts, words and deeds offer peace, light and love to both friends and strangers and bring glory to your holy name.
 Amen.